Germany

 Net-zero target and other long-term targets

 According to Germany’s Climate Law, the 2045 climate neutrality target includes a sink of 40 MtCO2e to compensate for some remaining emissions sources.
-We thus estimate the total GHG emissions excl.
-LULUCF in 2045 at 40 MtCO2e.
+We thus estimate the total GHG emissions excluding LULUCF in 2045 at 40 MtCO2e.

 Global Warming Potentials values

 The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series.
-Assessments completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).

 Latest publications